electron/rfcs/rfc-preload-realm.md

   return;
 ```

-By introducing Preload Realms, we may need to add additional checks for `IsShadowRealmGlobalScope()` or `IsPreloadRealmGlobalScope()`-the latter depending on how much we patch Blink.
+By introducing Preload Realms, we may need to add additional checks for `IsShadowRealmGlobalScope()` or `IsPreloadRealmGlobalScope()`-the latter depending on whether we patch Blink.

 Additionally, the setup code ShadowRealm's V8 Context relies on Blink's Oilpan GC ([see implementation](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/bindings/core/v8/shadow_realm_context.cc;l=63;drc=f092aac6779095fcb906f43fdcd223cd7148483f)).
 Whether we can switch to using V8/Gin's GC instead is yet to be seen.